ethereum-optimism/OPerating-manual/manual.md

 This document describes the current governance proposal process of the Optimism Collective.
 It will evolve, with the Collective, over time.
 The authoritative version is maintained [here](https://github.com/ethereum-optimism/Operating-manual) on the ethereum-optimism Github.

-### **Operating Manual v1.0.0:  The Token House and Citizens' House**
+### **Operating Manual v1.0.1:  The Token House and Citizens' House**

 The Optimism Collective is governed by two houses, the Token House and the Citizens’ House.

-In the Token House, OP holders are responsible for submitting, deliberating, and voting on various types of Optimism Collective governance proposals.
+In the Token House, OP holders are responsible for voting on various types of Optimism Collective governance proposals.
 They may do so by either voting their OP directly (after delegating their OP voting power to their own address), or by delegating their OP voting power to an eligible third party.
 Addresses with delegated OP voting power are called “delegates.”

-In the Citizens’ House, Optimism Citizens are also responsible for submitting, deliberating, and voting on various types of Optimism Collective governance proposals.
+In the Citizens’ House, Optimism Citizens are also responsible for voting on various types of Optimism Collective governance proposals.
 Citizens can be identified via the [Citizen attestation.](https://optimism.easscan.org/schema/view/0xc35634c4ca8a54dce0a2af61a9a9a5a3067398cb3916b133238c4f6ba721bc8a) The Citizens’ House is divided into three sub-categories (End Users, Apps, and Chains.)
 Sub-categories of the Citizens’ House can be identified in the following manner.
 If the Citizen attestation references another attestation in the refUID field, the referenced attestation is the project / organization identifier for the chain or app.
 If there is no referenced attestation, the Citizen belongs to the end user category.

 All Token and Citizens’ House representatives are expected to exercise their authority responsibly and in accordance with the [Rules of Engagement](https://gov.optimism.io/t/rules-of-engagement-2-0/5728) and [Optimist Expectations](https://gov.optimism.io/t/optimist-expectations/7241).